Clemapfel/jluna/docs/manual.md

 1522756
 ```

-Here, we're using the Julia-side function `Base.println` to print the result of `(^)` using the proxies value and `2`.
-This result is computed entirely Julia-side.
+Here, we're using the Julia-side function `Base.println` to print the result of `(^)(x, 2)` where `x` is the proxies values.

 > **Julia Hint**: In Julia, an infix operator that has the symbol `x`, has the function definition
 > ```julia
 > (x)(<arguments>) = <body>
 > ```
 > The braces signal to Julia that whatever symbol is in-between them, is an infix operator.
-Only certain characters can be used as infix operators, see [here](https://discourse.julialang.org/t/is-not-an-operator/20221/2).
+Only certain characters can be used as infix operators, see [here](https://discourse.julialang.org/t/is-not-an-operator/20221).

 No memory was moved during this call.
 We called a Julia-side function (`println` and `(^)`) with a Julia-side value `1234`.
 Other than having to access the proxies in the first place, the actual computation is exactly the same as if it was done in only Julia.
-This also means it is just as performant as pure Julia.
+This also means it is just as performant as pure Julia would be.

 ### Updating a Proxy